The arts: Political and moral issues

 A strong relationship between the arts and politics, particularly between various kinds of art and power, occurs across history and archaeological cultures.
 As the arts respond to news and politics, they take on political as well as social dimensions, becoming a focus of controversy and a force of political and social change.

 Some artists have been observed to have free spirits.
-For instance, Alexander Pushkin, a well-regarded writer, attracted the irritation of Russian officialdom, particularly Emperor Alexander I, since he "instead of being a good servant of the state in the rank and file of the administration and extolling conventional virtues in his vocational writings (if write he must), composed extremely arrogant, independent, and wicked verse in which dangerous freedom of thought was evident in the novelty of his versification, in the audacity of his sensual fancy, and in his propensity for making fun of major and minor tyrants."
+For instance, Alexander Pushkin, a well-regarded writer, attracted the irritation of Russian officialdom, particularly Emperor Alexander I, as someone who:

+instead of being a good servant of the state in the rank and file of the administration and extolling conventional virtues in his vocational writings (if write he must), composed extremely arrogant, independent, and wicked verse in which dangerous freedom of thought was evident in the novelty of his versification, in the audacity of his sensual fancy, and in his propensity for making fun of major and minor tyrants.

 In more recent times, Banksy, an England-based graffiti artist who constantly conflicted with the authorities, has also been considered a "free spirit" due to his work.

 Artists use their work to express their political views and promote social change, from negatively influencing through hate speech to positively influencing through artivism.
 Governments use art, or propaganda, to promote their own agendas.

-Moral issues impact on the arts and the arts impact on discussion of moral issues.
+Moral issues impact the arts, and the arts impact discussion of moral issues.
 One approach to this issue is that taken by the Catholic Church, which declared in 1963 that the arts are "not exempt" from "the absolute primacy of the objective moral order".